 All brutal regimes in Africa, as is similar anywhere, are facilitated and defended by men and women who – due to their own heavily vested interests, who are cosseted by such regimes, who feed off and benefit from the brutality meted on the people – consciously lost their conscience.

 They come in all manners, they come in all garbs, official or otherwise.
-They often pretend to be “patriotic” more than the people they and the regime they consciously facilitate and defend brutalises, who they call all sorts of dehumanising names to justify and defend their brutality.
+They often pretend to be more “patriotic” than the people they and the regime they consciously facilitate and defend brutalises, who they call all sorts of dehumanising names to justify and defend their brutality.
 They, consciously or not, are engaged in the brutal practice of weaponising of dehumanisation.

 The people who carryout and execute orders, commands either from the individual at the top or the brutal cabal – the inner circle of brutality – around such individual.
-They are everywhere, in our midst, some pretend to be respected or respectable individuals with grand official titles.
+They are everywhere, in our midst.
+Some pretend to be respected or respectable individuals with grand official titles.

 Paul Biya in the Cameroon is not personally carrying out the atrocities perpetuated in the country.
-He could be much in the dark of what is happening, the genocidal atrocities perpetrated in the Southern Cameroon, as he possibly could be on who is sanctioning and/or ordering it, presumably in his name and capacity as the head of state.
+He could be much in the dark of what is happening, the genocidal atrocities perpetrated in the Southern Cameroon, as he possibly could be the one who is sanctioning and/or ordering it, presumably in his name and capacity as the head of state.

-Because, I like to think Paul Biya is a victim and captive of the brutal cabal around him, whose main preoccupation is to protect their wealth and other vested economic interests.
+Because, I like to think Paul Biya is a victim and captive of the brutal cabal around him, whose main preoccupation is to protect their wealth and other vested economic and political interests.
 He’s just a figurehead president maintained for the interests of such brutal cabal.